diamond-one/hybrid-AI-animated-shorts-pipeline/Audio2Face-lipsync-workflow.md

 Free alternatives which need development:
 LivePortrait with Face fix and upscale in Stable Diffusion wave-to-face with face fixes and upscale in Stable Diffusion

+Gen AI is like throwing the dice, we are constantly working on ways to improve out pipeline so our results are less random and directable